 There are several garden tasks to do when the garden season transitions from the heat of summer to the bright colors and crisp air of autumn.
-The fall months are a great time to select and plant spring-flowering bulbs for next year.
+Fall is a great time to select and plant spring-flowering bulbs for next year.
 Spring-flowering bulbs offer reliable color and fragrance to the garden before many other plants wake from their long winter's nap.
-Gardeners can choose from traditional spring-flowering bulbs, such as daffodils, tulips, and hyacinths, or the unusual like squill, crown imperial, giant onion, or guinea-hen.
+Gardeners can choose from traditional spring-flowering bulbs, such as daffodils, tulips, and hyacinths, or the more uncommon, like winter aconite, crown imperial, giant onion, or guinea-hen.
 A small investment of time and money in fall will reward you with beautiful flowers next spring.

 Selecting the Right Species

-There are several species and varieties of bulbs and bulb-like structures like corms and tubers that grow well in Iowa.
-Some of these species are readily available from retailers and others may have to be purchased from specialty producers or online retailers.
+Several species and varieties of bulbs and bulb-like structures, like corms and tubers, grow well in Iowa.
+Some species are readily available from retailers, and others may have to be purchased from specialty producers or online retailers.

 Spring Flowering Bulbs - Large Species